 The NSA Is the Military's Spies

 The National Security Agency (NSA) is AN ARM OF THE UNITED STATES MILITARY.
 Sorry about the shouting but this is important.
 Every news report I've seen fails to mention this vital point.
-The NSA is not like the or the Food Safety and Inspection Service, it is not just another agency of the government.
+The NSA is not like the Bureau of Labor Statistics or the Food Safety and Inspection Service, it is not just another agency of the government.
 It is under the Department of Defense; it is the military's espionage agency.

 The Army, Navy and Air Force are SPYING ON THE AMERICAN PEOPLE.
 There I go shouting again.
 No reason for outrage?
 Consider for a moment if a few of the recent news articles were rewritten for more accuracy.